gmftbyGMFTBY/EasyNLP/README.md

 ## Note

-1. The rerank performance of dual-bert-fusion is bad, the reason maybe that the context information is only for ground-truth, but the other negative samples lost their corresponding context, and during rerank procedure, we use the context of the ground-truth for all the candidates, which may pertubate the decison of the model.
+- [x] The rerank performance of dual-bert-fusion is bad, the reason maybe that the context information is only for ground-truth, but the other negative samples lost their corresponding context, and during rerank procedure, we use the context of the ground-truth for all the candidates, which may pertubate the decison of the model.
-2. test the simcse for the only one conversation context utterance, q-q matching (context similarity)
+- [ ] test the simcse for the only one conversation context utterance, q-q matching (context similarity)
-3. Generate the gray data need the faiss Flat  index runnign on GPU, which only costs 6~7mins for 0.5 million dataset
+- [x] Generate the gray data need the faiss Flat  index runnign on GPU, which only costs 6~7mins for 0.5 million dataset
-4. implement UMS-BERT and BERT-SL using the post-train checkpoint of the BERT-FP
+- [ ] implement UMS-BERT and BERT-SL using the post-train checkpoint of the BERT-FP
-5. implement my own post train procedure
+- [ ] implement my own post train procedure
+- [ ] implement R-Drop for bert-ft and dual-bert
+- [x] fix the bugs of _length_limit of the bert-ft

 ## How to Use